Avi71/disk_space_visualization/README.md

 # disk_space_visualization
 A visualization of the distribution of disk space within a directory.

-Use Jupyter Notebook to run the give week2_project.ipynb file as I used the same.
+Use Jupyter Notebook to run the given week2_project.ipynb file as I used the same.

 Software used while making the project was Jupyter Notebook itself.